 I had every intention of returning to work after the birth of my first child, but a month before my job was set to start I had a change of heart.
 Rather than walking back into an office I decided to walk away from the workforce.

-In doing so I quit my six-figure job and gave up millions of dollars in future market growth.
+In doing so I quit my high-paying job and gave up millions of dollars in future market growth.
 It’s now been over seven years since my last day of work and I’ve had a lot of time to reflect on the choices I made.

 Here are 8 steps to take before becoming a stay-at-home parent: